zacksmash/laravel-new/README.md

 ## Blog and CMS Templates

 Although the following projects are not starter kits, they can still easily be installed using the Laravel installer.
-Below are a list of Blog and CMS templates you can use for your next project.
+Below is a list of Blog and CMS templates you can use for your next project.

 #### [Statamic](https://github.com/statamic/statamic)